cgkineo/adapt-nudge/README.md

 # Functionality

 Nudge functions by setting a timer.
 With each firing of the timer the extension decides whether to 'nudge' the user: a nudge will typically be a small notification in the corner of the screen that is notable but unobtrusive.
+The following is a description of how Nudge behaves under default conditions.
+Nudge can be configured on multiple levels to suit the needs of the project (see [Configuration](#user-content-configuration)).

 Operating in two stages, Nudge begins in the 'scroll' mode.
 In this mode the user is reminded when there is content that must be scrolled into view.
 The user will not be nudged if there are incomplete, interactive components visible.
 Visibility is judged by the percentage a component is within the viewport.
 This value can be configured for the course and also by component if required.